Jacqui Irwin

 Jacqui Irwin (born January 3, 1962) is an American politician currently serving in the California State Assembly.
-She is a Democrat representing the 44th Assembly District, which encompasses eastern portions of Ventura County and the city of Westlake Village.
-Before being elected to the Assembly in 2014, Irwin worked as a systems engineer at Johns Hopkins University and Teledyne, then served as a two-term Mayor and three-term City Councilmember in Thousand Oaks.
+She is a Democrat representing the 42nd Assembly District, having previously represented the 44th.
+Before being elected to the Assembly in 2014, Irwin worked as a systems engineer at Johns Hopkins University and Teledyne, then served as a two-term mayor and three-term city councilmember in Thousand Oaks.

 Early life and education

 Irwin was born in the Tarzana neighborhood of Los Angeles to Dutch immigrants John and Barbara Van Egmond, and grew up in the Woodland Hills neighborhood.
 She graduated with a systems engineering degree from the University of California, San Diego, where she was an Academic All American swimmer.

 Career

 After graduating from UC San Diego, Irwin worked as an engineer for three years at the Johns Hopkins University Applied Physics Lab, then for five years at Teledyne.
 In 2003, Irwin was appointed to the Thousand Oaks Planning Commission, ran for City Council the following year, and became mayor of Thousand Oaks in 2008.

 In 2014, Irwin successfully ran as a Democrat in the race to represent California's 44th State Assembly district, defeating Republican opponent Rob McCoy.
-Irwin was reelected in 2016, defeating Republican opponent Kerry Nelson.
-She was reelected again in 2018, defeating Republican opponent Ronda Baldwin-Kennedy.
+Irwin has been reelected four times in 2016, 2018, 2020, and most recently 2022 in the new California's 42nd State Assembly district after redistricting occurred.